cliosight/Docs/README.md

 Click ![here](https://github.com/cliosight/Docs/blob/main/form_json_format.css) to view the complete list of JSON tags that can be used within a form.

 ## An Example of Using Forms - The Meeting Scheduler Application <a name="form_example"></a>
 For an application like a meeting scheduler portal, forms can be used to create contacts, groups and meeting requests.
-They can provide all the necessary information for an email that has to be sent out once a meeting is scheduled, updated or cancelled.
-Triggers and jobs explained later provides this capability.
+Data collected with forms can be used to [automate](#automation) tasks like sending out emails.

 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)
 [Meeting](https://app.cliosight.com/app/forms/52/show?noNavbar=true)